 And Now for the Trails

 What good is a bike if you don’t have a place to ride?
-If you’re a family looking to ride your beach cruiser while your kids are in trailers you are pulling or riding their own bikes, downtown Winter Park offers two kid-friendly trails.
+If you’re a family looking to ride your beach cruiser while your kids are in trailers you are pulling or riding their own bikes, the downtown offers two kid-friendly Winter Park bike trails.
 The Fraser River Trail, which is 5.5 miles long, and paved (a shorter 2.5-mile stretch is best for young kids) leads bikers through the woods and along the river.
 The Vasquez Creek Trail/Confluence Park is short and sweet and offers signs that appear periodically that explain certain unique flora, fauna, and wildlife.
 Mountain bikers may prefer the 19.5-mile Elk Creek Trail, which climbs over 3500 feet, but offers a sometimes easy, sometimes difficult, and often intermediate trek.
 Pick your stretch of trail according to your abilities or limitations.
-Trestle Bike Park’s Banana Peel Pro Line Trail is for the more extreme risk takers and should probably only be attempted by experienced mountain bikers.
+Trestle Bike Park’s Banana Peel Pro Line Trail is for the more extreme risk-takers and should probably only be attempted by experienced mountain bikers.